Join the Global Breast Cancer Movement

 Centigray (Centigrays)

-One centigray describes the amount of radiation absorbed by the tissues and is equivalent to 1 RAD.
+One centigray describes the amount of radiation absorbed by the body and is equivalent to 1 RAD (radiation absorbed dose).

-A drug or combination of drugs used to lower the risk of or delay the onset or recurrence of cancer.
+A drug or combination of drugs used to lower the risk of breast cancer in women who do not have breast cancer, but are at higher risk.

 Chemotherapy

-A drug or combination of drugs given in cycles.
-These drugs kill cancer cells in various ways.
+A drug or combination of drugs that kills cancer cells.

 Clinical Breast Examination (CBE)

-A physical examination by a health care provider to check the look and feel of the breasts and underarm for any changes or abnormalities.
+A physical exam done by a health care provider to check the look and feel of the breasts and underarm for any changes or abnormalities (such as lumps).

 Clinical Trials